-The Rangers took an early lead and dominated the game for the first 50 minutes on their way to a 5-3 Patrick Division victory over the Capitals before 17,743 at the Capital Centre.
+The Rangers took an early lead and dominated for the first 50 minutes on their way to a 5-3 Patrick Division victory over the Capitals before 17,743 at the Capital Centre.

-New York, which picked up two points on the division-leading Capitals, blistered goalie Don Beaupre with a season-high 42 shots -- 32 of which came in the first two periods.
+New York, which trails the division-leading Capitals by five points, blistered goalie Don Beaupre with a season-high 43 shots -- 32 of which came in the first two periods.

-Mark Messier, who early in the week signed a $13 million contract, led the Rangers with three goals and Brian Leetch had three assists.
+Mark Messier, who signed a $13 million contract this week, led the Rangers with three goals.
+Brian Leetch had three assists.

-The Rangers built a 4-1 lead midway through the third period and then the Capitals rallied.
-Dino Ciccarelli and Alan May scored in a 23-second span to cut the lead to 4-3 with 8:50 remaining.
-Washington had many chances to tie the score but could not crack the Rangers' defense, anchored by goalie Mike Richter.
+The Rangers built a 4-1 edge by midway through the third period before the Capitals rallied.
+Dino Ciccarelli and Alan May scored in a 23-second span to cut the lead to 4-3 with 8:50 remaining, but the Rangers defense, anchored by goalie Mike Richter, held fast.